-Due to COVID-19, social distancing, and in order to help keep our employees healthy, the Marshall County Health Department will be changing availability of certain services.
+Due to COVID-19, social distancing, and in order to help keep our employees healthy, the Marshall County Health Department will continue to require anyone entering the Health Department who is not fully vaccinated to continue to wear a face mask upon entering the building.

 COVID-19 is a respiratory illness caused by a novel (new) coronavirus designated SARS-CoV-2 that spreads person to person.
 COVID-19 was first identified in December 2019 in the Far East.
 It has since spread rapidly to countries worldwide, including the United States.
 This situation poses a serious public health risk.
 West Virginians at the state, private sector, community, and family level are working to reduce COVID-19’s effect on both our state’s health and its economy.